seedcase-project/seedcase-website/design/decisions/why-sql/index.md

 As we are planning to use container technology to run the database it is not as important which operating systems the database will run on.
-Having said that, of the three systems that we are looking at MySQL, and PostgreSQL will run on multiple operating systems (e.g. Linux, Mac OS, and Windows), and SQLite is a classic serverless application.
+Having said that, of the three systems that we are looking at MySQL and PostgreSQL will run on multiple operating systems (e.g. Linux, Mac OS, and Windows), and SQLite is a classic serverless application.